kenakamu/RulesEngineOnFunction/README.md

 ## Change Feed

 Cosmos DB Change Feed gives changed content with Change Feed notification, thus we usually don't need to query the database to get latest document.
-However, when the model is incompatibile with the Framework, it failes to bind the data as input.
-Thus I use basic class (which only conatins id) to receive the change, then retrieve the document on purpose.
+However, only one instance of Azure Functions when it scaled-out, therefore you may encounter rules in memory inconsistency between functions.
+That's why this branch uses polling strategy so that each instance independently poll Cosmos DB to get latest changes.

+It depends on how frequent it polls, you still have some time window when each function instance may contain different set up rules.

+- If you only run single instance and want to use Cosmos DB ChangeFeed binding, see the main branch of this repository.
+- If you are looking for more real-time synchronization between Azure Function instances, see [Distributed in-memory cache using Azure Functions Sample](https://github.com/hannesne/functions-cache-sample) as starting point.

 # How to run in local